raymondwcs/ejs/example0/README.md

 # Express/EJS Example
 This program demonstrates EJS scripting.
-Javascript is used in `views/table.ejs` to render the results of `GET /read` in a HTML table.
+Javascript is used in `views/table.ejs` to render responses of `GET /read` as a HTML table.

 ### Installing
 ```